 Day 12: Ziwa Rhino Trekking & Overnight stay in Kampala

-The sanctuary has abundant bird life, including the elusive shoebill stork that can be sighted on a canoe in Lugogo wetlands.
-Retire from the Rhino tracking excursion, have lunch at Amuka lodge or Ziwa visitor’s camp.
-Continue on a drive to Uganda’s capital Kampala or Entebbe and overnight at the lodge.
+Ziwa Rhino sanctuary has abundant bird life, such as the rare shoebill stork that can be viewed on a dugout canoe in Lugogo swamps.
+Return from the Rhino trek, have lunch at Amuka Safari lodge or any other camp at the ranger station and proceed to Kampala or Entebbe for departure flight.

 Day 13: Departure

 Have a leisurely breakfast, overlooking the magnificent Lake Victoria.
 Prepare to check out of your lodge and depart to Entebbe airport for onward flight (depending on flight time).

 End of 13 days Uganda tour.